kfiron/kfiron.github.io/_posts/2017-07-22-meetings-are-evil.markdown

 If you some stakeholder..
 Etc, you must not join the meeting.
 You will save this precious time and will be able to read the meeting summary afterwards.
 </p>
 <p>
-Long ago when i was working in big corporate i was keep saying that “Anyone decides to join my meeting should know that he will get action item during that meeting”
+Long ago when i was working in big corporate i was keep saying that <b> “Anyone decides to join my meeting should know that he will get action item during that meeting”</b>
 </p>
 <p>
 <b>3.
 Meeting should be fairly small</b>